Visit the national parks of the USA now (updated 2021)

 In addition to its famous scenic national parks, the U.S. National Park Service also manages sites of cultural or historical interest.
 One of the most visited is the Independence National Historical Park in Philadelphia, Pennsylvania.

 Philadelphia boasts the most historic square mile in the United States.
 Most of the 18 sites encompassed by Independence National Park are located within that eminently walkable square mile in Old City Philadelphia.
+You can easily get to Pennsylvania by train, air or other transportation method.

 It is best to begin your visit at the Independence Visitor Center, conveniently located very close to Independence Hall and the Liberty Bell Center.